timrobertsdev/docker-mariadb-alpine/README.md

 ## Versions

-For simplicity and ease of maintenance, this image uses latest stable Alpine and latest MariaDB package from official Alpine repositories.
+For simplicity and ease of maintenance, this image is based on [alpine:latest](https://hub.docker.com/_/alpine/) docker image and latest MariaDB package from [official Alpine repositories](https://pkgs.alpinelinux.org/packages).

-I'll trigger a rebuild whenever there's a new Alpine stable version, or there's a new MariaDB version.
+I'll trigger a rebuild whenever [alpine:latest](https://hub.docker.com/_/alpine/) docker image or MariaDB package is updated.

-I don't want to bother updating the README just to update a version number.
-You can find them easily by yourself:

-* Alpine version: open https://alpinelinux.org/downloads/ and see the version you can download.
-* MariaDB version: open http://dl-cdn.alpinelinux.org/alpine/latest-stable/main/x86_64/ and search "mariadb-".

 ## Features